faceyspacey/webpack-flush-chunks/README.md

 After clicking around its files, and running the different setups (development, production, babel server), the above should all make sense, and you should have a fool-proof place to start from.

-ONE FINAL TIME: try out [the flush chunks boilerplate](https://github.com/faceyspacey/flush-chunks-boilerplate) before using this package!
+ONE FINAL TIME: clone & run [the flush chunks boilerplate](https://github.com/faceyspacey/flush-chunks-boilerplate) before using this package!

 ## Notes on `extract-css-chunks-webpack-plugin`